exoduz/techcrunch-wp-front-end/README.md

 - Once built, it should work as a theme but won't have access to global functions or hooks in WordPress.

 ## Could do better ##
+- Using something like dotenv to declare variables to be used within the React components (this applies mostly to the URL of the API)
 - Loading screen when Ajax call initiated for posts.
 - Get author info.
 - Get category info.
 - Date formatting on posts.
+- Post categories (currently multiple category retrieval not supported by WP REST API v2... yet)

 ## Used ##
 - [ReactJS](https://facebook.github.io/react/)